 Notification of AHERA Inspection & Management Plan Compliance - This notification is to inform interested parties such as teachers, school personnel and parents/guardians about the Asbestos Hazard Emergency Response Act (AHERA) requirements and the actions taken by Harford County Public Schools to comply with AHERA regulations.
 On October 30, 1987, the AHERA regulations were published in the Federal Register, pages 41826 to 41898, titled "Asbestos Containing Materials in Schools."
 These regulations require a building inspection to locate asbestos containing material (ACM) within each school building and a management plan for each building.
-Building inspections have been conducted by an Environmental Protection Agency accredited Building Protection Agency accredited management planner for each school, cataloging ACM found by the building inspection.
+Building inspections have been conducted by an Environmental Protection Agency accredited Building Inspector.
+Management plans have been written by an Environmental Protection Agency accredited management planner for each school, cataloging ACM found by the building inspection.